SOUTHERN HUMANITIES REVIEW

 • • •

-TO READ MORE OF THIS ESSAY, PICK UP A COPY OF VOL 53.4
+TO READ MORE ESSAYS, PICK UP A COPY OF VOL 53.4

 CERIDWEN HALL is a poet, editor, and educator from Ohio.
 She completed her PhD at the University of Utah.
 Her chapbook, Automotive, is forthcoming from Finishing Line Press.
 Her work has appeared in Spoon River Poetry Review, TriQuarterly, Pembroke Magazine, Tar River Poetry, the Cincinnati Review, and other journals.